Safety Tips for your Dog or Cat

 Even though we care about your pets, it doesn’t mean that we want to see them in need of our care.
-Here are some great tips on how to avoid our emergency room and keep your pets safe all year long.
+Here are some great safety tips on how to avoid our emergency room and keep your pets safe all year long.
 For more information on pet safety tips, please visit Veterinary Partners.

 - Never leave your pet in the car